What is a Short Sale?

 The buyer’s broker will need to be especially attuned to the time restraints of arranging financing.
 Escrow closing dates, as short as 20 days, are determined by the lender, and are rarely extended.
 Because of this, all financing must be in place, early on, in negotiations.
 Both parties must be ready to move when the seller’s lender approves the Short Sale.

 Generally, the lender forgives the seller for the difference between the mortgage owed and the selling price, and assumes the loss.
 The advantage to the lender comes in recouping funds from that sale and thereby making them available for other lending opportunities.
 Also, the lender avoids Foreclosure and the subsequent responsibility for maintenance and sale of the property.
 But, it is the responsibility of the seller and buyer to convince the lender that their Short Sale Proposal is a win-win situation for all parties involved.

 The seller should make sure their broker is familiar with the Mortgage Forgiveness Debt Relief Act of 2007 that will most likely relieve the seller from taxes due on the difference between a property’s sold price and amount owed.

 A Short Sale, while do-able, is a complex real estate transaction.
 We of Eugene’s Alternative Realtors are sensitive to the needs of sellers and buyers in this unpredictable, evolving real estate format.
 We take pride in having researched and educated ourselves so that we provide the best guidance and creative opportunities available to Short Sale home sellers and buyers in Lane County.

 We offer no-obligation, no-pressure advice.
-To speak with a broker about Short Sales, We invite you to schedule a consultation using the form below.
+To speak with a broker about Short Sales, we invite you to request a consultation.